Parsoa/SVDSS/README.md

 This commands output two files: `svs_poa.vcf` that includes the SV calls and `poa.sam` which includes alignments of POA contigs to the reference genome.

-You can pass `--clipped` to call SVs from clipped superstrings as well.
-These will be output in a separate file `svs_clipped.vcf`.
-Clipped SV calling is experimental and may not be accurate.
-We recommend manual inspection of resulting calls.

 ### Snakemake workflow

 For user convenience, we distribute a Snakefile to run the entire pipeline, from reference + aligned reads to SVs:
 ```
 # update config.yaml to suit your needs